coder108-gh/python-project-49/README.md

 This is a learning project in python - brain-games.

 # How To Install
-After downloading, enter the following commands: make build make publish make package-install
+After downloading, enter the following commands: \n make build \n make publish\n make package-install

 # How To Use